Leey10/Udacity-Self-driving-Car-Engineer-Nanodegree/Project6_Kidnapped Vehicle/README.md

 # Kidnapped Vehicle Project

-In this project,a partical filter is developed to localize the vehicle.
+In this project,a particel filter is developed to localize the vehicle.

 ## Explaination on the files